Adaptive Federated Learning to Optimize Integrated Flows in Cyber-Physical Data Centers: Formulations of the Energy Management for Hyperscale Data Centers

 To handle the bilinear term $r_{i,t}^{\text{eff}} = r_{i,t} \cdot \eta_{i,t}^{\text{eff}}$ in \eqref{e1d}, we employ McCormick envelope constraints to reformulate it:

-After the reformulation, the problem, $\mathcal{P}_1$, is transformed into the mixed-integer linear programming (MILP) as $\mathcal{P}_2$:
+After the reformulation, the problem, $\mathcal{P}_1$, is transformed into a mixed-integer quadratic programming (MIQP) problem, $\mathcal{P}_2$:

 $\mathcal{P}_2$ is a centralized optimization problem, which requires the private data from all the data centers.
-This can arouse privacy leakage concerns and meanwhile incur computational burdens.
-To mitigate these concerns, we propose the private learn-to-optimization approach via the adaptive federated learning.
+This can raise privacy leakage concerns and meanwhile incur computational burdens.
+To mitigate these concerns, we propose the adaptive federated learning-to-optimization approach.